Maven-Asset-Management-Insights/content/_posts/2026-02-10-maximo-failure-coding-issues.md

 ## Failure Coding Creates Clarity When It Is Applied Consistently

 Most organizations define:

 - Problem codes
 - Cause codes
 - Remedy codes

-This structure creates a strong foundation.
+This structure — often referred to as [standardized failure codes](https://maven-asset-management-insights.github.io/content/glossary/#standardized-failure-codes) — creates a strong foundation.

 The opportunity is ensuring that these codes are used in a consistent and meaningful way across teams.